MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 > [!IMPORTANT]
 > Be sure to create the Azure AD group and assign the licenses ***before*** you configure Microsoft 365 Apps for enterprise to use device-based licensing.
 Otherwise you will receive error messages in Microsoft 365 Apps for enterprise.

+> You must assign license in the M365 Admin portal.
+You cannot assign device-based license in Azure portal.

 ### Add Windows 10 devices to a group in Azure AD and assign that group licenses

 To configure device-based licensing, you first need to add your Windows 10 devices to a group that's available in Azure AD.
 The following table provides information about the types of groups that are supported and where you can create those groups.
 The license assignment is done in the M365 Admin Portal > Billing > Licenses.